 TTEPPD supports a proactive crime prevention effort.
-The Office of Student Services and Student Engagement working with members of the campus community also supports safety education programs.
+SSSE working with members of the campus community also supports safety education programs.

 The new student orientation provides this information to students who, at some point, participate in courses of study that take place at partner institutions.
 For those students who are remote from campus, the online resources remain available to them for their review and awareness.
 Members of the institution are provided any official notifications regarding safety and security via their TTUHSC El Paso accounts.